pozengineer/burgerLog/README.md

 The application uses validation to make sure the text box is not empty, if the user trys to create a burger with no value, the user will be alerted and await the user to enter a value.
-The created burgers are sent to the database where they are stored and then rendered back to the html page where the data is displayed according to the requests made and text.
-Once the notes list has been generated, the user has the options to:
+The created burgers are sent to the database where they are stored and then rendered back to the html page where the data is displayed according to the requests made. the following object relational mapping (orm) functions are used in this application.
-- Create and save a new note
+- Create a burger
+- Update the state of a burger
-- Delete an unwanted note
+- Delete a burger
-The application uses a server to retrieve and send data across various files which are then used the process the data in order to display the created notes to the user.
-On the user interface side there are a few additional features added to the application including:
+The application uses a server to retrieve and send data across various files which are then used the process the data in order to display the created burgers to the user.
+On the user interface side there was an additional feature added to the application which was a delete/ digest button added after the burger is devoured in order to delete the selected burger from the database.
+Express handlebars was used in creating the html page.
+The package allowed requested data to be rendered into the body of the html page instead of creating strings and pushing them into an html file.
-- Creating an empty array if there is no data in the save file
-- Editing an existing note
-- Not duplicating an existing note title

 The following npm's and methods where used in the development of this application:
 - fs